 Jim Huang has extensive experience managing resource funds.
-He has managed or co-managed over \$2 billion in mutual fund and institutional assets and 17 prior flowthrough limited partnerships.
+He has managed or co-managed over \$2 billion in mutual fund and institutional assets and 18 prior flow-through limited partnerships.

-Up to 100% Tax Deduction
+143% Tax Deduction

-Tax deduction targeted at 100% of the cost of investment.
+Tax deduction targeted at 143% of the cost of investment.